samwilson/basildon/docs/content/content.md

 each is a separate text file, and the file names and directory hierarchy are not prescribed.
 Content files have two parts: one, a Yaml-formatted frontmatter, delimited by three hyphens; and two, a main body that can be in any format.
-The file extension should match the format of the body; often this is Markdown (`.md`), but it doesn't have to be — you could easily have all your content files be HTML if that suits your site better.
+The file extension should match the format of the body; often this is Markdown (`.md`), but it doesn't have to be — you could easily have all your content files be HTML if that suits your site better (change it via the `ext` key in `basildon.yaml`).

 An example of a page file at `content/topics/goats.md`: